Adraa

 In the Greek Seleucid Empire, and later the Roman Empire into which it was incorporated by Emperor Trajan in 106, the city was known as Adraa (Ἀδράα), the name used on its coinage.
 It was incorporated into the province of Arabia Petraea.

 By the 3rd century, it gained the status of a polis (self-governed city).
-Roman historian Eusebius referred to it by Adraa, calling it a famous polis of Arabia.
+Roman historian Eusebius referred to it as Adraa, a famous polis of Arabia.
 The area east of Adraa was a centre of the Ebionites.
 Adraa itself was a Christian bishopric.
 Arabio, the first bishop of Adraa whose name is known, participated in the Council of Seleucia of 359.
 Uranius was at the First Council of Constantinople in 381; Proclus at the anti-Eutyches synod of Constantinople in 448 and the Council of Chalcedon in 451; and Dorimenius at the Second Council of Constantinople in 553.
 No longer a residential bishopric, Adraa is today listed by the Catholic Church as a titular see.
 It was also a centre of monastic and missionary activity in the Syrian Desert.

 In 614, the Sasanian Persians sacked Adraa during the Byzantine–Sasanian War of 602–628, but spared the inhabitants.